justintranjt/victoropa-azure-integration/README.md

 }
 ```
 Note that this JSON Body will require some tweaking in the future to get the data we absolutely want in the incident.
 Once again, view the [Logic Apps Workflow Definition Language](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-definition-language) article for more information.
 Most of the incident information sent to VictorOps is found in the data field.

-        5. In the top left of the blade, click Save
-        6. Back in the Logic App Designer and under the "When an HTTP Request is Received", the url has now been generated.
-Copy this url to the clipboard.
+    5. Save.
+Back in the Logic App Designer and under the "When an HTTP Request is Received", the URL has now been generated.
+Copy this URL to the clipboard.

 ### Alerts (on VictorOps)
 1. From the left menu pane, select Monitoring >> Alerts >> New Alert Rule